skippyta/blackwinglair/index.md

 The Main Tank will be knocked away every ~30 seconds and have their threat cut in half so the off tank will need to be ready to pick them up. **DPS will need to start slow for the first knock back**

 He will also periodically aoe knockback, which the melee will be hit by.
+This is a fire based blastwave and can be avoided by fire protection pots.

 The room to fight this boss is tight.
 The highest priority is not getting knocked back into any respawned trash in the suppression room leading up to this fight.